defold/doc/docs/en/manuals/importing-models.md

 * The model must use a single material

-### Joining multiple meshes into a single mesh
+### Joining multiple meshes

 You can use Blender to join multiple meshes.
-Select all of the meshes and press `CTRL` + `J` to join them.
+Select all of the meshes and press `CTRL`/`CMD` + `J` to join them.

 ![Join meshes](images/model/blender_join_meshes.png)

 ### Removing materials

 You can use Blender to remove extra materials from the model.
+Select the material to remove and press the `-` button.

 ![Remove materials](images/model/blender_remove_materials.png)